amandamarg/clinical_note_benchmark/README.md

-# clinical_note_benchmark
+# Clinical Note Benchmark

 This repository contains tooling for generating clinical notes from patient-doctor conversations, evaluating generated notes against reference (ground-truth) notes using ROUGE and model-based similarity prompts, and collecting results and plots for analysis.
+This project aims to create a benchmark for assessing the quality of generated clinical notes.
+This benchmark will serve as a baseline to compare clinical note quality across different models and model versions.

 ## Contents